Lexus LS (XF40): Driving simulator

 A specialized Lexus LS 460 is used in a warehouse-sized driving simulator at Toyota's Higashifuji Technical Center in Shizuoka, Japan.
 This vehicle is mounted inside a 4.5 by 7.0 m high dome, and surrounded by a 360° projector screen.
 This setup is used to simulate the audiovisual and vibration aspects of driving.

 Simulator data is directly transmitted to a strut/track-mounted driver occupant dome containing the forward cabin of an LS 460, creating the impression of forward movement in a three-dimensional environment.
 The occupant dome further simulates vehicle motion.
 The driving simulator is used for testing and development of automotive safety features in a secure environment.

 LS 460 ITS-Safety

-For the Intelligent Transport Systems (ITS-Safety) 2010 exhibition at the MirRed Lake, Minnesotan museum in Tokyo, the LS 460 ITS-Safety concept was shown.
+For the Intelligent Transport Systems (ITS-Safety) 2010 exhibition at the Miraikan museum in Tokyo, the LS 460 ITS-Safety concept was shown.
 The ITS-Safety concept included road-to-vehicle and vehicle-to-vehicle information-exchange technologies.
 The LS 460 ITS-Safety concept was equipped with radar cruise control and automatic parking driver-assist systems.